-Make sure that machine and work area is properly set up and that the work area is free of bystanders and other distractions.
-The operator should be the only person in the barricaded area while the machine is operated.
+1. Make sure that machine and work area is properly set up and that the work area is free of bystanders and other distractions.
+The operator should be the only person in the area while the machine is operated.

 The cutter, reamer and die head should be up away from the operator, do not place in the operating position.
-Make sure they are stable and will not fall in the work area.
+Make sure they are stable and will not fall.
+Fully open the chucks of the threading machine.